How Much Does a Solid Wood Entry Door Cost? Pricing Guide in Long Island City, NY

 Common installation mistakes include inadequate weatherproofing, incorrect threshold height, poor shimming, and weak strike plate mounting.
 These errors compromise both performance and longevity.

-3. Ignoring Hardware Budgets
+3. Overlooking Hardware Quality

 4. Forgetting About Finish Requirements